Approximate Tree Decompositions of Planar Graphs in Linear Time: Introduction

-\tty{In the following overview over related results, $n$ denotes the number of vertices and $k$ the treewidth of the graph under consideration.} \fy{Tree decomposition and treewidth \tty{were} introduced by Robertson and Seymour \cite{RobS84}, \tty{which also presented the first algorithm for the computation of the treewidth and a tree decomposition polynomial in $n$ and exponential in $k$~\cite{RobS86}.
-There are numerous papers with improved running times, as, e.g., }\cite{ArnCP87,BodK91,LagA91,RobS95}.} \tty{Here we focus on algorithms with running times either being polynomial in both, $k$ and $n$, or being subquadratic in $n$.
-Bodlaender}~\cite{Bod96} has shown that a tree decomposition \tty{can} be found in a time linear in $n$ and exponential in $k$.
-However, the running time of \myIndex{Bodlaender}'s algorithm is practically infeasible already for very small $k$. \full{ Recall that for all linear EMSO problems, the second step runs in a time $O(f(k)n)$, where $n$ is the number of vertices and $k$ the treewidth of a given graph.
-It appears that it the first step that is the bottleneck for the construction of an efficient algorithm in that time solving $\mathrm{NP}$-hard problems on graphs of small \myIndex{treewidth}.
-Bodlaender~\cite{Bod96} has shown that for each given $n$-vertex graph $G$ and for each fixed $k\in \Nat$, there is an $\Theta(n \cdot f(k))$-time algorithm that tests whether $G$ has \myIndex{treewidth} at most $k$ and, if so, computes a \myIndex{tree decomposition} for $G$ of \myIndexSub{width}{tree decomposition} $k$. \myIndexMod{R\"ohrig}{Rohrig} \cite{Roh98} has shown that $f(k)=2^{\Theta(k^3)}$, i.e., the running time of \myIndex{Bodlaender}'s algorithm is practically infeasible already for very small $k$. } \full{ It should not surprise that the running time of Bodlaender's algorithm is exponential in $k$ since \myIndex{Arnborg}, \myIndex{Corneil} and \myIndex{Proskurowski}~\cite{ArnCP87} have shown that determining the \myIndex{treewidth} of a graph is in general an \myIndexNorm{$\mathrm{NP}$-hard}{NP-hard} problem.
-Consequently, many \myIndex{approximation} algorithms instead of exact algorithms have been developed for finding a \myIndex{tree decomposition}. } \tty{The} algorithm achieving the so far smallest \y{approximation ratio of the treewidth} among the algorithms with a running time polynomial in $n$ and $k$ is the algorithm of \myIndex{Feige}, \myIndex{Hajiaghayi}, and \myIndex{Lee} \cite{FeiHL08}.
-It constructs a \myIndex{tree decomposition} of width $O(k\sqrt{\log k})$ \tty{thereby improving the bound $O(k\log k)$ of Amir~\cite{Ami10}.} In particular, no algorithms with constant \myIndexSub{approximation ratios}{approximation} are known that are polynomial in the number of vertices and in the treewidth. \fa{One of the} so far most efficient practical algorithms with constant approximation ratio was presented by Reed in 1992 \cite{Ree92}. \y{His algorithm computes a \myIndex{tree decomposition} of \myIndexSub{width}{tree decomposition} $3k+2$} \tty{in} $O(f(k) \cdot n \log n)$ time for some exponential function $f$. \tty{More precisely, this width is obtained after slight modifications as observed by Bodlaender~\cite{Bod93}.}
+{\bf{Recent results.}} In the following overview over related results, $n$ denotes the number of vertices and $k$ the treewidth of the graph under consideration. {Tree decomposition and treewidth were introduced by Robertson and Seymour \cite{RobS84}, which also presented the first algorithm for the computation of the treewidth and a tree decomposition with a running time polynomial in $n$ and exponential in $k$~\cite{RobS86}.
+There are numerous papers with improved running times, as, e.g., \cite{ArnCP87,BodK91,LagA91,RobS95}.} Here we focus on algorithms with running times either being polynomial in both $k$ and $n$, or being subquadratic in $n$.
+Bodlaender~\cite{Bod96} has shown that a tree decomposition can be found in a time linear in $n$ and exponential in $k$.
+However, the running time of Bodlaender's algorithm is practically infeasible already for very small $k$.
+The algorithm achieving the so far smallest approximation ratio of the treewidth among the algorithms with a running time polynomial in $n$ and $k$ is the algorithm of Feige, Hajiaghayi, and Lee \cite{FeiHL08}.
+It constructs a tree decomposition of width $O(k\sqrt{\log k})$ thereby improving the bound $O(k\log k)$ of Amir~\cite{Ami10}.
+In particular, no algorithms with constant approximation ratios are known that are polynomial in the number of vertices and in the treewidth.
+One of the so far most efficient practical algorithms with constant approximation ratio was presented by Reed in 1992 \cite{Ree92}.
+His algorithm computes a tree decomposition of width $3k+2$ in $O(f(k) \cdot n \log n)$ time for some exponential function $f$.
+More precisely, this width is obtained after slight modifications as observed by Bodlaender~\cite{Bod93}.